LeBlanc hurt, bullpen carries load as Cards edge Pirates 7-6

 TRAINER’S ROOM

 Cardinals: LeBlanc had pitched a season-high six innings in his previous start on Aug.
-5. … OF Dylan Carlson left with right wrist soreness after striking out in the fourth inning. … RHP Miles Mikolas’ fifth rehab outing, possibly his last before being activated, will be with High-A Peoria on Aug.
+5. … OF Dylan Carlson left with right wrist soreness after striking out in the fourth inning.
+He will have an MRI on Friday, Shildt said. … RHP Miles Mikolas’ fifth rehab outing, possibly his last before being activated, will be with High-A Peoria on Aug.
 14. He has not pitched in the majors since experiencing right forearm tightness during a start on May 22, which was his first for St. Louis since the 2019 NLCS.

 UP NEXT